Alistair S. Rae

 Training and First Impressions

-Alistair S. Rae recalls Korea as a land of lots of hills and mountains ascending from the sea.
-He notes few encounters with Korean cities and people beyond times spent on rest and recuperation.
-He shares his wartime training on more advanced planes beyond the Spitfires he learned on in South Africa.
+Alistair S. Rae recalls Korea as a land with numerous hills and mountains that rise from the sea.
+He mentions having limited encounters with Korean cities and people, primarily during periods of rest and recuperation.
+Additionally, he shares his wartime training on more advanced planes beyond the Spitfires he initially learned on in South Africa.

 Share YouTube: